At a Glance - Solving Equations with One Variable

 That's the ideal scenario, anyway, but sometimes it becomes tricky.
 Luckily, "tricky" is our middle name.
 Shmoop "Tricky" Aagaard.
 It's Norwegian.

 An equation makes a claim that two quantities are equal.
 It's like saying, for example, that a dozen hockey players is twelve hockey players.
 Never mind what they're all doing on the ice at once.
-If we put each quantity in one pan of a balance scale, the scale will balance.
+If we put each quantity on one side of a balance scale, the scale will balance.